 Lightsong waited beneath his canopy, a couple of serving men fanning him against the heat, a cup of chilled juice in his hand, lavish snacks spread out and ignored on plates to his side.

-Blushweaver did bring me into this, he thought.
-Because she was worried that Hallandren would be taken by surprise and fall.
+Blushweaver brought me into this, he thought.
+Because she was worried that Hallandren would be taken by surprise.

 He glanced to the sides.
 The priests were consulting with their Gods.
 He could see several of them kneeling before Returned, heads bowed, seeking direction.
 It was the way that government happened in Hallandren.

-The priests argued their minds, then they went and sought the will of the Gods.
-That was what would become the will of the Pantheon.
+The priests argued their opinions, then they went and sought the will of the Gods.
+That would become the will of the Pantheon.
 That would become the will of Hallandren itself.
 Only the God King could veto an action of the Pantheon.

 And he had chosen not to attend this meeting.